The Seeker's Guide to Peyote

 - An experience with peyote from Erowid (Joel, 2003).

-Here are our guidelines for preparing yourself for a meaningful and safe peyote journey.
+These are our guidelines on how to prepare for a meaningful and safe peyote journey.

 Choosing the Ideal Peyote Retreat